mayacakmak/web-cse440-au14/_assignments/readings/index.md

 ---

-# Overview
+# Readings

 Assigned readings are worth __5%__ of your overall course grade.

-We expect to assign approximately five readings over the length of the quarter.
+We will assign five readings over the length of the quarter.
 Each assigned reading has a corresponding open-ended question that will be submitted and graded.
 We have set reading deadlines that give you the flexibility to read before or after the related lectures.
 Do whichever is best for your personal learning style.